-Romania’s plan to compensate large energy consuming companies approved by EC13.
-May 2020. / SEE Energy News
+Romania’s plan to compensate large energy consuming companies approved by EC, SEE Energy News

 According to the European Union’s Emissions Trading Scheme (EU ETS), European Commission (EC) has approved Romania’s plans to partially compensate large energy-consuming companies for higher electricity prices resulting from the costs of CO2 emissions.
 The aid will be directed to industrial companies that purchase electricity from coal-fired power plants and therefore must pay for the CO2 certificates.